Together Old and Young (TOY) For Inclusion

 Training of trainers: ICDI hosted participants from 7 EU countriesSeptember 13, 2017 Last week, 20 professionals were trained in Leiden.
 Together with ISSA, ICDI has developed a toolkit to support practitioners and other stakeholders in the development of skills and competences to organise Early Childhood Edu...

 Segregation of Roma is determined by socioeconomic and historical factors, and has a detrimental effect on young children (and their families) in terms of their rights, development, and their future.
 The latest reports show a dramatic increase of Roma-only classes in spite of the authorities’ commitment to reduce the number of classes with Romani pupils only.

 TOY for inclusion aims to improve the transition experience of Romani children to schools by offering an innovative response to discrimination of Romani communities by creating community based ECEC hubs (resource and meeting centers) in the form of toy libraries.

-This project is funded by the European Commission and will run from 2017 to 2019.
+This project is funded by the European Commission and the Open Society Foundations and will run from 2017 to 2019.